 - …by using a white paint applied to the canvas I make a napkin.
 But I am sure the white shape is something conceived before knowing what it was to become.
 This means that a certain transformation has taken place… …In a painting, what counts is the unexpected.

-* Georges Braque, source of quotes on Cubist painting art & life: ‘Le Monologue du Peintre’, George Charbonnier, Paris 1959 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)
+* quote on painting and the unexpected: ‘Le Monologue du Peintre’, George Charbonnier, Paris 1959 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)

 - One day I noticed that I could go on working art my motif no matter what the weather might be.
 In no longer needed the sun, for I took my light everywhere with me. (remembering the end of his ‘Fauvist’ years c.
 1906/07, fh)

-* Georges Braque, source of quotes on Cubist painting art & life: the book written by John Rusell, London 1959; as quoted in “Braque”, Edwin Mullins, Thames and Hudson, London 1968, p.
-30 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)
+* Georges Braque on the period after his Fauvism painting in his early life: the book written by John Rusell, London 1959; as quoted in “Braque”, Edwin Mullins, Thames and Hudson, London 1968, p.
+30

 - To avoid a projection towards infinity I am interposing overlaid planes a short way off.
 To make it understood that things are in front of each other instead of being scattered in space.

-* Georges Braque, source of quotes on Cubist painting art & life: ‘Entretien avec Jauqes Lassaigne’, 1961; as quoted in “Futurism”, ed.
+* quote on using planes in his painting art: ‘Entretien avec Jauqes Lassaigne’, 1961; as quoted in “Futurism”, ed.
 By Didier Ottinger; Centre Pompidou / 5 Continents Editions, Milan, 2008, p.
-94 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)
+94

 not sourced art quotes on painting by Georges Braque, creating his paintings in French Cubism

-- The painting is complete when the idea is obliterated. (short quotes, Georges Braque
+– The painting is complete when the idea is obliterated.
+(1917)

-- One must not imitate what one wants to create (1917 short quotes, Georges Braque
+– One must not imitate what one wants to create (1917)

-- The senses deform, the mind forms.
+– The senses deform, the mind forms.
 Work to perfect the mind.
 There is no certitude but in what the mind conceives.
-(1917 short quotes, Georges Braque
+(1917)

-- Emotion should not be rendered by an excited trembling; it can neither be added on nor be imitated.
+– Emotion should not be rendered by an excited trembling; it can neither be added on nor be imitated.
 It is the seed, the work is the flower.
-(1917 short quotes, Georges Braque
+(1917)

-short biography facts about life and creating painting art by the artist Georges Braque; Cubism
+short biography facts about the life and creation of Cubist painting, by famous Cubist artist Georges Braque

 Georges Braque was a famous French painter and sculptor.
 Together with Picasso Braque started early in his artistic life – after a short fauvist period – the modern art movement Cubism, starting around 1908- 1909.
 In the summer of 1908 Braque painted his first cubist landscapes in Estaque where Cezanne painted his decisive paintings around 1880 in which he broke his former impressionism painting style.
 In the summer of 1911 Braque and Picasso painted their landscapes side by side in Céret in the French Pyrenees, each artist producing paintings which are difficult to distinguish from the other artist.
 The influence of the ideas of Cézanne is very recognizable in these early artworks: Cubism was born definitely!